-In July 2019 during a visit to the UK, Australia’s Treasurer Josh Frydenberg was asked at a business event whether he would consider introducing a patent box into Australia.
-In response, the Treasurer said: “We need to have a tax regime around intellectual property to attract companies and maintain their investments in Australia”.
+In response to the question, the Treasurer said: “We need to have a tax regime around intellectual property to attract companies and maintain their investments in Australia”.
 The Treasurer also indicated that he was happy to have a close look at the British system with the aim of both protecting IP and accelerating it.

 The question for Australian companies is: is this a politician’s thought bubble or is the Australian government genuinely interested in fostering innovation by providing an incentive for businesses to obtain Australian patents for products that are generating a commercial return?